hmbotelho/FIS_image_analysis/readme.md

     3. In folder `Scripts` folder create a new folder named `FIS`.
     4. Copy files `FIS_test....ijm` and `FIS_analysis....ijm`into the `FIS` folder.
     5. Run Fiji.
-    6. Fiji will now have a new “FIS” tool in the menu bar:
+    6. Fiji will now have a new “FIS” menu:

     <p align="center"><img src="./img/IJ/IJ_FISmenu_macos.png"></p>